 Preferred Admission Entry Path

 Students who receive a Preferred Admission entry invitation are eligible to receive a renewable scholarship up to $5,000.
 The award amount is determined by academic performance and the results of your scholarship interview.
-This scholarship will be added on top of any other undergraduate scholarships you may receive, per financial aid regulations.
+This scholarship will be added to any other undergraduate scholarships you may receive, per financial aid regulations.

 - Gain admittance to Cedarville University

-Complete and submit the undergraduate application for admission.
+- Complete and submit your undergraduate application for admission.
 You may begin this process as soon as your high school posts your final junior year grades.
 The undergraduate application opens on June 1.

 - Participate in an interview with the School of Pharmacy to be considered for scholarships.